2024 Radboud University Nijmegen pro-Palestinian campus occupations: 14–18 May: First marches, occupation

-May 19–31: Second encampment, second occupation
+19–31 May: Second encampment, second occupation

-The encampment was still standing by May 20, which marked the eighth day and second week of the encampment.
+The encampment was still standing by 20 May, which marked the eighth day and second week of the encampment.
 A second encampment was set up next to the administration building of Radboud University to increase the pressure on the executive board specifically.

-On May 21, protesters attempted to gain access to the university's academic library, which was unsuccessful.
+On 21 May, protesters attempted to gain access to the university's academic library, which was unsuccessful.
 Marches were still being held, and a road was again temporarily blocked.
-On May 22, a sit-in was held by a few dozen students.
+On 22 May, a sit-in was held by a few dozen students.
 Police showed up, but did not intervene.
 The next day, the road was blocked again.

-On May 27, protesters occupied part of the Erasmus building.
+On 27 May, protesters occupied part of the Erasmus building.
 Two protesters had been arrested that day before the occupation, on the suspicion of vandalism.
 The protesters declared not to leave as long as the university refused to break ties with Israeli organisations.
-In the night between May 27 and 28, police in riot gear moved in and cleared the building.
+In the night between 27 and 28 May, police in riot gear moved in and cleared the building.

-On May 31, a few dozen students occupied the office of Daniël Wigboldus, president of the executive board of Radboud University Nijmegen.
+On 31 May, a few dozen students occupied the office of Daniël Wigboldus, president of the executive board of Radboud University Nijmegen.
 The students occupied the room for two hours, and left a book (Why People Radicalize by Kees van den Bos) and a handwritten letter expressing disappointment that the board did not show up to discuss the situation.

-June 1–5: Clearing of encampment
+1–5 June: Clearing of encampment

-On June 5, a group of protesters entered a university building and set up barricades, sprayed graffiti on the walls and windows and opened fire hoses, according to the university.
+On 5 June, a group of protesters entered a university building and set up barricades, sprayed graffiti on the walls and windows and opened fire hoses, according to the university.
 The Thomas van Aquino building would remain closed for at least two days.
 The protest was ended by the police late at night on the orders of the mayor.
 Later, the police cleared the entire encampment at the university.
 There were no arrests.

 Responses

-On 12 May the Executive Board of the Radboud University Nijmegen issued a statement stating that they are in dialogue with the students about the "content and form of the protest."
+On 12 May the executive board of the Radboud University Nijmegen issued a statement stating that they are in dialogue with the students about the "content and form of the protest."

 Dutch political parties GroenLinks, PvdA, Socialist Party and Party for the Animals announced their solidarity with the protests and encampment at Radboud University Nijmegen.
 They further called on the Municipality of Nijmegen and the University Board to allow this protest to take place.

-On May 22, Radboud University published a list and statement regarding its collaborations with Israeli organisations.
+On 22 May, Radboud University published a list and statement regarding its collaborations with Israeli organisations.
 However, new details and information were not made public.
 The university also filed complaints against activists for alleged destruction of property.
 The university also made it known to regret that the boundaries were "increasingly being crossed" at the campus protest.

-On May 23, 344 Radboud University employees signed an open letter, expressing their support for the student protesters.
-This number had grown to over 400 by May 27.
+On 23 May 344 Radboud University employees signed an open letter, expressing their support for the student protesters.
+This number had grown to over 400 by 27 May.
 Additionally, a number of employees explicitly supported the student activists on social media, including those occupying the university buildings.